 - W3 Total Cache, WP Optimize, and Smush- Clear caches and data that are slowing down your site.
 Smush makes pictures smaller for faster loading times

 - Tailwind (TW) is TUL’s number one scheduling tool for Pinterest and blog traffic.
 TUL schedules about 30-40 pins a day via TW, taking advantage of Tailwind tribes and board lists.
-TW also gives bloggers in depth analytics about board performance, blog traffic, and engagement.
-Learn how Pinterest can help you boost blog traffic: I reached 700,000 Pinterest views in less than 3 months with this Pinterest course.
+TW also gives bloggers in-depth analytics about board performance, blog traffic, and engagement.
+Learn how Pinterest can help you boost blog traffic: I reached 1.4 million monthly Pinterest views in less with this Pinterest course.
 Those views can translate to blog traffic.

 - Facebook Business accounts have automatic schedulers built into the platform.
 TUL schedules posts for free one to two weeks in advance.
 The FB algorithm works in your favor when you publish consistently.